Click here for the latest clinic news about COVID-19 on our website.

 You can also use this online interactive tool to help you better understand your risk of COVID-19 and precautions you need to take based on your personal circumstances.

-If you need a test, you must GO HOME immediately after the test and remain in self-isolation until you receive your test result.
+If you need a COVID-19 test, you must GO HOME immediately after the test and remain in self-isolation until you receive your test result.

 Victoria Harbour Medical Centre is committed to ensuring the health and safety of all patients and staff.
 We are here to help and have temporarily changed our service model to better manage your healthcare needs during the COVID-19 pandemic.
 Whether you are worried about symptoms of COVID-19 or any other type of health problem, our GPs are still on hand to help.
 We encourage you to continue consulting your regular GP for any health matter.

 Safe in-person face-to-face consultations or Telehealth phone appointments are available.
 You can make an appointment with us online or by calling the medical centre on (03) 9629 1414.
-Pre-screening questions will be asked when you book or attend an appointment.
+Screening questions will be asked when you book or attend an appointment.
 You will always be informed of your options when you make an appointment.
-It is now a Department of Health requirement that you wear a face mask when attending the medical centre.
+It is now a Department of Health requirement that you wear a face covering when attending the medical centre.
 If you need urgent medical care always call emergency 000 (triple zero).

 Both hotlines operate 24/7 and will connect you to a registered nurse if needed.